eduardxdc/eduardxdc/README.md

 🖥️ | Software Engineer <br>

-🎲 | As a technology enthusiast, I enjoy solving challenges and exploring the world of programming.
-I believe that "those who do what they like live on vacation", and that's why I'm constantly looking for new knowledge to improve myself within this area.
+🎲 | As a tech enthusiast, I enjoy solving challenges and exploring the world of programming.
+I believe that "those who do what they like live on holiday", and so I am constantly looking for new knowledge to improve myself in this area.
+In short, I'm just a minimalist with a passion for technology and football.

 🎱 | Specializing in the C# & .NET ecosystem, I develop web, mobile and desktop applications, transforming ideas into interactive, high-performance applications.